CheAle14/mlapibot/mlapi/data/templates/default.md

 Hi!
-The image(s) you've submitted appear to contain a common DM scam
+The image(s) you've submitted appear to contain a common DM scam.
+DM scams like these usually come from compromised user accounts, or bot accounts.

-When looking at a possible scam from a bot account, always consider if they:
+When looking at a possible scam from either a bot account or user account, always consider if they:

-- Are new, unfamiliar, unverified or contacting you unprompted
+- Are new, unfamiliar, unverified (in the case of bot accounts) or contacting you unprompted
-- Are not from Discord: not through email from them, or from a [System-tagged account](https://support.discord.com/hc/en-us/articles/360036118732)
+- Are not from Discord: not through email from them, or from a [System-tagged account](https://support.discord.com/hc/articles/360036118732)
 - Have poor grammar, spelling or misuse punctuation or capitalisation
 - Offer things that are 'too good to be true'